bugzmanov/nes_ebook/src/chapter_5_1.md

 Remember how to draw an owl? )

 The testing ROM should drive your progress.
 In the end, the CPU should support 256 instructions.
 Considering that 1 byte is for the operation code, we've exhausted all possible values.

 Finally, the first mismatch should happen on this line:
 ```bash
 C68B  8D 15 40  STA $4015 = FF                  A:02 X:FF Y:15 P:25 SP:FB
 ```
-almost at the very end of the nes test log file.
+almost at the very end of the NES test log file.

 That's a good sign.
 4015 is a memory map for the APU register.
 And we don't have that implemented yet.